paichunlin/LLM_Post_Training_GRPO/README.md

 I implemented DeepSeek's GRPO from the ground up and extended it with state-of-art research findings from DAPO and others for hard math reasoning and agentic reasoning.

 ### Multi-GPU Setup
-This GRPO training requires at least two A100 GPUs.
+This GRPO training requires at least two A100 or H100 GPUs.
 One is used for training the model.
-The other is used for evaluation and rollout.
+The other is used for evaluation and rollout with vLLM.

 ### Setup
 This repo use `uv` to manage dependencies.